TheImagingSource/tiscamera/doc/pages/environment.rst

 GStreamer
 =========

-Please refer to `the gstreamer documentation of environment variables <https://developer.gnome.org/gstreamer/stable/gst-running.html>`_ for a full overview.
+Please refer to `the GStreamer documentation of environment variables <https://developer.gnome.org/gstreamer/stable/gst-running.html>`_ for a full overview.

-The following variables are used to configure the gstreamer-1.0 behavior.
+The following variables are used to configure the GStreamer-1.0 behavior.

 GST_PLUGIN_PATH_1_0
 +++++++++++++++++++

-To add additional directories to the gstreamer search path set GST_PLUGIN_PATH_1_0.
+To add additional directories to the GStreamer search path, set GST_PLUGIN_PATH_1_0.

 .. code-block:: sh